electricbookworks/electric-book-workflow/README.md

 ## Why we need this

-We needed a system that is easy for non-technical people to edit, includes great version control, produces books fast (no InDesign except for cover design), and instantly produces HTML we can use for the web, ebooks, apps, and print.
+We needed a system that is easy for non-technical people to edit, includes great version control, produces books fast (no InDesign layout except for cover design), and instantly produces HTML we can use for the web, ebooks, apps, and print.
 By print, we mean high-end books you buy in a store, not just 'save as PDF'.

-With this framework:
+With this workflow:

 1. We store a book's master files in plain text (formatted as [markdown](http://daringfireball.net/projects/markdown/syntax#philosophy)).
 2. We turn that plain text into clean HTML instantly (using [Jekyll](http://jekyllrb.com/)).
-3. We apply different stylesheets to that HTML to get beautiful print PDFs, web versions, and ebooks in minutes.
+3. We apply different stylesheets to that HTML to get beautiful web versions, ebooks and print PDFs in minutes (using [Sigil](http://sigil-ebook.com/) and [PrinceXML](http://www.princexml.com/).

 Markdown is so simple that non-technical people can learn how to create and edit it in under an hour.
-(They can even work directly on the master files remotely using [Prose](http://prose.io/).)
+(They can even work directly on the master files online using [Prose](http://prose.io/).)

 ## Alternatives

 There are several digital-first book-publishing systems around.

-Some are also based on markdown, like ours:
+Some are also based on markdown, like ours.
+For example:

 *	[Gitbook IO](http://www.gitbook.io/)
 *	[Penflip](http://www.penflip.com/)